YAML Builder

 Item Groups: Repeating & Non-Repeating

-For Forms with repeating Item Groups, the YAML Builder generates a single mapping file for each repeating Item Group definition retrieved from the target study in CDMS.
+For Forms with repeating Item Groups, the YAML Builder generates a single mapping file for each repeating Item Group definition retrieved from the target study in EDC.
 For example, if a Form has seven repeating Item Groups, the YAML Builder creates seven Item Group YAML files.

 The single mapping file includes a source file for each Item Group, and a default naming structure of “form name_name of item group”, based on the Form’s definition name in Studio.

-For Forms without repeating Item Groups, the YAML Builder generates a single mapping file for each form definition retrieved from the target study in CDMS.
+For Forms without repeating Item Groups, the YAML Builder generates a single mapping file for each form definition retrieved from the target study in EDC.
 Any non-repeating Item Groups appearing on the same Form are generated in a separate YAML file.

 Item Group Columns